 About Us

-However, the roots of our story are far more personal.
+Yet the heart of Villa Teresa’s story is deeply personal.
 In 2010, our founder, Caitlin, lost her grandmother to pancreatic cancer.
-“Gram” was fortunate to receive end-of-life care through an Omega Home in Oklahoma, completely transforming her last days and the grieving process for herself and her loved ones.
+Her grandmother, “Gram,” received care in an Omega Home in Oklahoma—an experience that transformed her final days and profoundly shaped her family’s grieving process.

 Our Board